 E. Engineering Calculations:

-1. Submit negative wind uplift pressure calculations using the project and building code data listed in this Specification.
+1. Submit negative wind uplift pressure calculations using the project and building code data listed in this Architectural Drawings.
 Calculations shall be sealed by a professional engineer licensed to practice structural engineering in the where the project is located.
 In no case shall design loads for this project be taken to be less than those listed in this Specification.

 F. Warranties: Submit warranties from: